Skip to content

 Culinary School

-I graduated at the top of my class with high honors and went right to work in the restaurant industry before eventually starting the website No Spoon Necessary.
+I graduated at the top of my class with high honors and stepped straight into the restaurant industry — where the real-world learning continued.
+Eventually, that journey led me to create No Spoon Necessary.

 Professional Career

-After culinary school, I worked in back-of-house positions for 10+ years at various restaurants as a prep cook, line cook, Chef de Partie, kitchen manager, and menu consultant/planner.
+After culinary school, I spent over a decade working back-of-house in professional kitchens as a prep cook, line cook, Chef de Partie, kitchen manager, and menu consultant.

 Why I Started No Spoon Necessary

-I hope you’ll pour yourself a cup of tea, a glass of wine, craft a cocktail, or shake a mocktail and join me in my (virtual) kitchen.
-I’m thrilled you’re here and do hope you’ll stay awhile!
+So pour yourself a cup of tea, a glass of wine, craft a cocktail, or shake up a mocktail — and join me in my virtual kitchen.
+I’m truly so glad you’re here, and I hope you’ll stay awhile.

 Thank you so much for visiting!!